ptums/super-simple-mailing-list-wp-plugin/README.md

     2. Make sure that they are rendered in the table in the admin area
 3. Refactor and comment until its perfect
 4. Replace README wil pro plugin readme
 5. Rename everything away from SH
+6. add space between { and function name